ma-ilsi/Sophie/README.md

 A [sophisticated copyright linter](https://github.com/aws/s2n-tls/issues/4078#issuecomment-1707031744) implemented as a portable UNIX shell script.

 ## Overview
-Sophie handles your compliance checks by parsing a human-readable configuration file which means you can make simple to complex tests of legal standards across your project as easy as defining patterns and making statements.
+Sophie handles your copyright header compliance checks by parsing a human-readable configuration file.
+This means you can make simple to complex tests of your custom or industry legal standards across your project as easy as defining patterns and making statements.

 Here's an example `sophie.config`:

 ```
 filecabinet
-	net_code[pattern="src/net_.*\.[ch]";]
+	net_code[pattern="./src/net_.*\.[ch]";]

 notices
 	net_code_author[literal="Copyright Netcode Author";]